nuxeo/integration-scripts/README.txt

 JBOSS_ARCHIVE The 4.2.3 zip archive
-NEW_JBOSS     If set full reset of the jboss PGPASSWORD Use postgresql for unified data source and VCS using qualiscope
+NEW_JBOSS     If set full reset of the jboss PGPASSWORD Use PostgreSQL for unified data source and VCS using qualiscope
            account with the $PGPASSWORD password.
 Output
 ~~~~~~~~